ricebear-org/ricebear-org.github.io/ts.md

 There is also a second lobby channel for those who don't want to be forced into a Radio channel upon login.

-Ch.1L's audio preset is Opus Music Quality 10 (bitrate and codec is 97.2 kbps Opus 1.3 CBR.).
+Ch.1L's audio preset is Opus Music Quality 10 (bitrate and codec is 97.2 kbps Opus 1.3 CBR).
 Ch.2L's audio preset is Opus Talk Quality 1.

 ### Any channel with H suffix